 The Automatic Filter Analysis System of JOMESA:

-Cleanliness Analysis, Measurement Process, The patented Metal-Nonmetal recognition, Evaluation Samples, Oil Cleanliness
+Cleanliness Analysis, Measurement Process, Metal-Nonmetal recognition, Evaluation Samples, Oil Cleanliness

 JOMESA HFD: Measurement Process